-An orange-flavored cream cheese mixture fills a miniature sugar cookie cup and is topped with fresh and delicious glazed fruit.
+Fruit tarts.
+A delicious cream cheese mixture fills a miniature sugar cookie cup and is topped with glazed fruit.
+Who can say no to that?

-When you are making cookie cups, there are a few tips to make sure they come out the right size and can be easily removed from the muffin tin.
+When you are making this fruit tart recipe, there are a few tips to make sure they come out the right size and can be easily removed from the muffin tin.

 - Grease the muffin tin really well.
-I also like to put a little bit of flour on top of the greasing just to help with the removal.
+I also like to put a little bit of flour on top of the greasing just to help with the removal of the fruit tart.

 - Less cookie dough is better.
-If you have tons of cookie dough, your tart will taste like one thick cookie.
+If you use too much cookie dough, your fruit tart will taste like one thick cookie.
 I like to fill up the muffin tin about halfway with a rolled ball of dough.
 It’s a small ball of dough, but it will rise and then the center will get indented making it even larger (but with less overall cookie dough becoming a dense bottom.)
-If you are concerned about having the perfect sized tart, try a few trials baking 1-2 balls before using all of your cookie dough in the muffin tin and getting the wrong size.

 - Before the cookies have fully cooled, place them all in a large Zip-loc bag.
 Seal the bag with a tiny bit of heat in them and this will keep your sugar cookies ultra soft.
 No more hard sugar cookies!